-Okay, so this is the first post on my blog, but truth be told the post has been pre-dated to match the day that I made the cocktail and took the photo, which was also the day that I actually had my first Mint Julep.
+Okay, so this is the first post on my blog, but truth be told the post has been pre-dated to match the day that I actually made the cocktail and took the photo, which was also the day that I actually had my first Mint Julep.
 I’ve had to pre-date a few posts leading up to my official live release of this blog, which was Thanksgiving of 2017, the one year anniversary for creating my first original cocktail, The Melon Blast.
 So think of the posts leading up to that time as dated based on when it happened rather than when it was posted.
-That being said, enjoy one of the simplest but sweetest cocktails ever created that has all that southern charm and heady drunkenness that you might expect from the antebellum south.
+Blah blah blah no one gives a shit, Dave!
+More Drinking, less Thinking!
+Fine, enjoy one of the simplest but sweetest cocktails ever created that has all that southern charm and heady drunkenness that you might expect from the antebellum south.

 So I went on a hunt to find some cask strength bourbon, and lo and behold I found that Maker’s Mark had a tiny batch of cask strength bourbon with individualized labels showing the higher than usual ABV of 56.6 or 103.2 proof available in one of my 5 favorite local liquor stores:

 Now when you add lots of shaved or crushed ice to this bourbon, which is essential to a good mint julep, you won’t water down the flavor as much!
 Duhhh!
 Of course there are many other better (and stronger) bourbons out there, and I’ve had a few that I liked such as Woodford Reserve (which is the official bourbon of the Kentucky Derby), Basil Hayden’s and (surprisingly) Four Roses, but you should pick your favorite and remember that the stronger, the better.